Bhagavad Gita

 Shrimad Bhagavad Gita: Arjuna Vishada Yogam: Chapter 1: Verse 3

-Have a Balanced Mind Especially in Difficult Times…
+Having a Balanced Mind Especially in Difficult Times is Very Important

 पश्यैतां पाण्डुपुत्राणामाचार्य महतीं चमूम् ।